 - Replaces PSK with SAE (Simultaneous Authentication of Equals)

-- If there is no push button, use the 8-digit PIN on the bottom of the AP
+- If there is no push button, use the 8-digit PIN at the bottom of the AP

 - Prone to a brute force attack, can be broken in less than 11,000 attempt